🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Fees on Polygon Prediction Markets

-• PolyGram/Polymarket trading margin: ~2% on order execution
+• PolyGram/Polymarket trading margin: ~2% at point of execution

-• Zero charges for deposits, zero charges for withdrawals, zero recurring subscription costs
+• Zero charges for funding accounts, zero charges for withdrawals, zero recurring subscription costs

 FAQ